Crop Farmer

 In A Nutshell

-I grow food for people, feed for animals, and sometimes, what I grow even goes into producing fuel for our vehicles.
+I grow food for people, feed for animals, and sometimes crops used to make fuel.

 Swipe